ioggstream/ohai/draft-rdb-ohai-feedback-to-proxy.md

-This specification requests IANA to add the following parameters to the "Hypertext Transfer Protocol (HTTP) RateLimit Parameters" registry defined in [I-D.ietf-httpapi-ratelimit-headers].
+This specification requests IANA to add the following parameters to the "Hypertext Transfer Protocol (HTTP) RateLimit Parameters" registry defined in [RATELIMIT].

 +=================+=================+================+==================+
 | Field Name      |Parameter Name   |Description     |Specification     |